inferris-com/.github/profile/README.md

 on our own network infrastructure in Java and Python to create a diverse playable experience.
 In addition, our hopes are to use machine learning and AI tools to truly create something awesome.

-> Repositories are currently private, but public repos are most definitely planned.
+> Repositories are currently private, but public repos are most definitely planned

 <!--